 - an Access to Higher Education Diploma at Pass.

-As it helps securing future employment, it is preferred that all applicants have GCSE English at Grade A*-C/9-4 or equivalent.
+All applicants will additionally require GCSE English at Grade A*-C/9-4 or equivalent.

-Although not a requirement for this course, GCSE maths at Grade A*-C/9-4 may be a requirement for progression to some careers.
+Although not a requirement for this course, GCSE English and maths at Grade A*-C/9-4 may be a requirement for progression to some careers.

 Students hoping to later progress to social work training will need GCSE English and maths at Grade A*-C/9-4 or equivalent.

 You may also qualify for the course if you have other qualifications or relevant life or work experience.

 A career in the community and social care sector is extremely rewarding and offers opportunities to work in rich and varied settings.
 Encompassing voluntary and charitable organisations, the police, the national offender service, homelessness agencies, education and the NHS to name but a few.
 This is just a small sample of the career opportunities available: family support • housing • teaching • academic research • social enterprises • the NHS • adult social care • community work.